piegope/doc/docs/en/rdm/windows/user-groups-based-access-control/legacy-information/small-medium-enterprise.md

 No need to set any permissions on the Montreal folder, since they are inherited from the parent folders.
 ![Telemark/Montreal - Permissions](https://webdevolutions.blob.core.windows.net/docs/en/rdm/windows/RDMWin6074.png)

 Finally, the permission to view the Windjammer folder will be set for the ServiceDesk only since we want them to be able to use its child entries.
-We don’t want them to add or edit anything so we will set the ***Add*** and ***Edit*** permissions to the Administrator user/user group.
+We do not want them to add or edit anything so we will set the ***Add*** and ***Edit*** permissions to the Administrator user/user group.
 ![Windjammer - Permissions](https://webdevolutions.blob.core.windows.net/docs/en/rdm/windows/RDMWin6053.png)

 ### In Conclusion